“Methinks a boat ride is in order.”

 “What would we do with him when we find him?”
 Sean was wary of taking on an open-ended case like this—too many things could go wrong, there were too many players involved.
 Sean‘s relationship with Billy meant that there was also a lot at stake for him—in a personal way.

-The boat had been making lazy figure-8s on the lake.
+Mrs. Robinson had been steering the boat in a lazy figure-8s.
 They were nearing the point from where they had started.

 “Well, that depends a lot on what he’s been up to.
-You might have to babysit him for a while.“ Mrs. Robinson gave Sean a look which said: “You can't say no.”
+You might have to babysit him for a while.“ Mrs. Robinson gave Sean a look which he read as: “You can't say no.”

 Location work.
 Sean knew that Molly wouldn’t like this.
 They had gotten real comfortable in their living arrangements over the last few of months.
 This would be the first real test of their relationship.